-Today I watched and listened to interviews with artist Titus Kaphar as research for my internship.
-I'd never heard of him before today but from a simple Google search, his art is incredible and inspirational.
+In October I watched and listened to interviews with artist Titus Kaphar as research for my internship.
+I'd never heard of him before today, but from a simple Google search, his art is incredible and inspirational.

-It wasn't until his late 20's that Kaphar began painting.
-The absence of blackness in Kaphar's art history classes inspired him to do his own research begin painting at 27 years old.
+The absence of blackness in Kaphar's art history classes inspired him to research on his own.
+He began painting at 27 years old and taught himself by visiting museums.

-In the TED Talk, Kaphar unveils his painted replica of a 17th century Frans Hals painting Family Group in a Landscape.
-With a paintbrush in hand, he points out details of the composition that represent hierarchal power and class, covering them in white paint live on stage.
-He covers the faces of the white figures, our focus now on the black character, the shortest person in the frame, hiding in the background.
+In a 2017 TED Talk, Kaphar unveils his painted replica of a 17th century Frans Hals painting Family Group in a Landscape.
+With a paintbrush in hand, he points out details of the composition that represent hierarchal power and class.
+He covers the gold jewelry, silk, lace, and faces of the white figures in white paint live on stage.
+Our focus is now on the black character hiding in the background, the smallest person in the frame.

 He says this isn't about eradication, and by mixing linseed oil into the white paint it becomes transparent over time.
 History is impossible to erase.
 But as black artists, confronting the past and highlighting our faces is a way of reclaiming our power and humanity.